Prices, Profits, Proxies, and Production: Unobservable Prices and Proxies

-\end{lem} This equation is analogous to Equation $6$ in \cite{epple2010new} if we interpret their results as a representative agent analysis.
-Moreover, $\p_l$ is an observable price that does not affect $\p_o$.
+\end{lem} This equation is analogous to Equation $6$ in \citet{epple2010new} if we interpret their results as a representative agent analysis.

-We will use a generalization of the zero-profit assumption from \citet{epple2010new}.
-While they assume a single type of firm, which attains zero profits, we assume that profits are zero \textit{on average} in a given market\footnote{\citet{melitz2014heterogeneous} show that free-entry and constant returns of scale imply that ex-ante expected profits are zero, net of entry cost.
+We note here that by using value as a price proxy for output, if profits were observed and the price of materials ($\rand{p}_m$) varied, we could directly use the average value $\overline{\rand{v}}$ and identify $g$ using Theorem~\ref{thm: attributes and profits}.
+Here, we do not observe profits and the price of materials is assumed fixed at $1$.
+We thus impose an addition zero-profit assumption as in \citet{epple2010new}.
+While that paper assumes a single type of firm, which attains zero profits, we assume that profits are zero \textit{on average} in a given market\footnote{\citet{melitz2014heterogeneous} show that free-entry and constant returns of scale imply that ex-ante expected profits are zero, net of entry cost.
 Here we can assume entry cost is zero.
 In equilibrium, firms will have zero-profits on average \textit{just before} firms with negative profits leave the market.}:

-where $\overline{y}_o$ and $\overline{m}$ are the aggregate output per-acre and the aggregate demand for materials per-acre in a given market.
-Since $p_l$ and $\overline{v}$ are observed, the equilibrium assumption nonparametrically recovers a reduced form revenue function from production minus materials cost (recall that $p_m=1$)
+where $\overline{y}_o$ and $\overline{m}$ are the realizations of the aggregate output per-acre and the aggregate demand for materials per-acre in a given market.
+Since $\rand{\p}_l$ and $\overline{\rand{v}}$ are observed, the equilibrium assumption nonparametrically recovers a revenue function from production minus materials cost (recall that $\rand{\p}_m=1\:\as$),

 Moreover, since $g(\overline{v})\overline{y}_o(g(\overline{v}))=\overline{v}$ by definition, we also identify material costs